DHEA and Testosterone: Natural Source of Youth?

-More or less you’re still introducing exogenous hormones into the body from an outer source, and partly because of this, many sport leagues have banned the use of DHEA (including WADA).
+More or less you’re still introducing exogenous hormones into the body from an outer source, and partly because of this, many sports leagues have banned the use of DHEA (including WADA).

 Enough with the jargon now, what is the evidence behind DHEA supps, do they even work as claimed?

 First of, the anti-aging claim.
 Since DHEA peaks at around 20’s and then starts falling down (commonly being half of what it used to be at peak years when you reach 40, and being only 5% of the peak levels at 80), it’s claimed that adding supplemental DHEA to the regimen of older dudes, would have “youthful” benefits.
 The science on this is actually promising.
 In aging animals exogenous DHEA has been shown to significantly increase life-span.
 And a human study of more than 10,000 men aged over 50 years, it was seen that the lower the subjects DHEA levels, the higher the risk of age-related death was.

 When it comes to testosterone, DHEA supplementation may or may not be effective.
 Even though exogenous DHEA increases serum DHEA levels in both men and women (study, study, study, study), almost all of the science on the ability of supplemental DHEA to increase testosterone comes from studies with menopausal women (study, study, study, study), or middle-aged and older men (study, study, study, study).
 In younger male subjects, exogenous DHEA is highly unreliable in boosting T and most often does not work at all (study, study, study), this may or may not be caused by the fact that young guys already have very high DHEA levels.